 Practice moving around the fretboard first with a chord progression: C, Am, F, Dm, G, C (four beats each), and then with songs.
 Remember, whether you're playing an A or Am, the chord formation is exactly the same.

-You shouldn't always have to play songs like this, but it's a great way to learn how to get around the fretboard.
+You shouldn't always play songs like this, but it's a great way to learn how to get around the fretboard.